Meet Dr Rosie…

 It is never too early to bring your kids to the dentists with you when you attend for routine examinations.
-The more they attend, the less fearful they will be when they have their first check-up.
-We recommend bringing your kids to see us from 3 years of age, or whenever the first teeth start erupting.
-Our staff have years of experience to manage children’s dentistry well.
-Our practice is ready made for parents, with buggy access, changing tables, easy parking, early morning and evening appointments, and a host of toys and colouring books to keep the little ones distracted.
+It is our experience that the more frequently they attend, the less fearful they will be when they come to have their first check-up.
+Here at Killiney Dental, we recommend bringing your kids to see us from 3 years-of-age, or whenever the first teeth start erupting.
+Our staff have years of experience in managing children and their developing teeth and jaws.
+Our practice is ready made for parents, with buggy access, changing tables, easy parking, early morning and evening appointments, and a host of toys and colouring books and in-surgery TVs to keep the little ones distracted.

 Here at Killiney Dental, we prioritise your family’s needs by reserving blocks of time from 3-9pm to allow the entire family to attend together.
 If you would like to make a family booking, please contact us on (01) 285 9067 or send us an email to firstname.lastname@example.org and we will respond within 24 hours.
 Alternatively, follow the link below and make an online family booking today.
 We will also send annual family reminders for you to attend for your routine check ups.
 This can be by text, phone, email or letter.
 Just let our receptionist know whichever method you would prefer.